-The first thing I want to make absolutely clear is this: Open carrying a pistol does not mean you are asking for trouble.
-However, there are a few things you need be aware of between a concealed carry vs open carry if you decide to carry openly and use one of the many gun holsters available on the market.
+Open carrying a pistol does not mean you are asking for trouble.
+However, there are a few things you need to be aware of between a concealed carry vs open carry if you decide to carry openly and use one of the many gun holsters available on the market.

 The security guard is seen by a bad guy as a threat because he or she is openly a representative of protection.
 Unfortunately, that makes them automatically a target for a bad guy—which means if you carry your pistol openly, you are too.
 But again, I am not saying that you are asking for trouble.

 Third, another thing you need to be aware of when you are deciding between concealed carry vs. open carry is you are going to have to field questions by law enforcement and even civilians about why you are carrying.
 “Because I want to” is probably not going to cut it.
 Think critically why you are choosing to open carry.

 So, what about concealed carry?